wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

       .. include:: /_templates/installations/indexer/common/enable_indexer.rst

   #.
-Wait for the initial node to push the changes if deploying a multi-node cluster.
+Wait for the initial node to push the changes if deploying a multi-node Wazuh indexer cluster.

   #.
 Run the following commands to confirm that the installation is successful.